vlmontegrande/cse15l-lab-reports/report.md

 I especially like moving around the file directory and exploring what's in where.
 I also made new directories and removed them.
 Here's what it looked like:

 ![Image](https://i.imgur.com/gNi3ORf.png)

+When looking at the command line, it is easy to be overwhelmed!
+However, once you understand what every command does, you can see what its output means.
+Here are different commands and what they do:

+   - cd: stands for change directory.
+You can put a relative or absolute path as an argument, allowing you to navigate to that directory.
+Also, there are special characters that act as shortcuts. "cd ~" takes you back to your home directory. "cd /" takes you back to your root directory. "cd .." takes you back to the parent directory.
+As you can see, cd doesn't give an output.
+That's how you know it worked.
+   - ls: stands for list.
+This command allows you to list all the files and folders in your working directory.
+As you can see, when I navigate to different directories, such as the home or root directories, it shows different files.
+When I go into the perl5 directory, it doesn't show anything.
+That means that there is nothing in the directory.
+Also, you can add arguments to ls.
+For example, I added "-lat".
+This shows all files sorted by date.
+I couldn't fit them all in the screen, as there are a total of 1247 files shown.
+   - mkdir and rmdir: stands for make directory and remove directory, respectively.
+They are pretty self explanatory.
+You can make a new directory with mkdir and you can remove any directory with rmdir.
+In my particular example, I navigated to the perl5 directory, created a directory with mkdir, showed it existed with ls, and removed it with rmdir.
+It didn't show up upon running ls.